CommandMC/HeroicWiki/Using-Heroic-on-a-Mac-computer.md

 ## OS Version

-We always recommend using the latest version of the OS, the tools Heroic uses require usually either the latest of the previous version of the OS to even run.
+We always recommend using the latest version of the OS, the tools Heroic uses require usually either the latest or the previous version of the OS to even run.

-## Compatibilty Layers
+## Compatibility Layers

 Heroic supports different compatibility layer for MacOS.
 These tools are used to run Windows builds of games.

-Mac gaming is not as mature as linux or windows, so you might need to try different compatibility layers for some games or do some tweaking (one game may not work with GPTK but work with Wine-Crossover, or be usable with Wine-Staging but have better performance with Crossover, you'll have to play around with the options.
+Mac gaming is not as mature as linux or Windows, so you might need to try different compatibility layers for some games or do some tweaking (one game may not work with GPTK but work with Wine-Crossover, or be usable with Wine-Staging but have better performance with the commercial Crossover, you'll have to play around with the options and find out what works better in your case).

 ### Wine-Crossover